fzakaria/fzakaria.com/_posts/2020-09-20-vpns-from-first-principles.md

 > Although IP protocol supports fragmentation, there is no guarantee that every link along the way does.
 It's best to stay within the 1500 byte limit.

-Given that we are embedding our transmission protocol within an IP-UDP datagram, we must account for this reserved headroom accordingly or risk breaking the 1500 byte boundary.
+Given that we are embedding our transmission protocol within a IP-UDP datagram, we must account for this reserved headroom accordingly or risk breaking the 1500 byte boundary.

 Given that the IP header is 20 bytes (minimum) and the UDP header is 8 bytes, our new MTU is _1472_ bytes.